Doctoral StudiesThesis Submission

 - The dissertation counts as a single-author publication, in which independent contributions to science must be written in the first-person singular form.

 - Please make sure that you submit your thesis with the required documents to the Ph.D.
 Office no later than 8 weeks before your oral examination, together with the confirmed date of your defense.
 When the Ph.D.
-Office is closed (closure times here), you have to add these periods to the 8-week advance submission requirement; however, you can schedule your defense examination during these times.
+Office is closed (see “Contact & PhD Office” for closure times), you have to add these periods to the 8-week advance submission requirement; however, you can schedule your defense examination during these times.

-- Calculation: Defense in calendar week “X” --> thesis submission in calendar week “X” - 8, either on Tuesday or on Thursday.
-If the Ph.D. office is closed e.g. 2 weeks, the submission has to take place 2 weeks earlier ( “X” - 10).
+- Calculation: Defense in calendar week “X” --> thesis submission in calendar week “X” - 8.
+If the Ph.D. office is closed e.g. 2 weeks, the submission has to take place 2 weeks earlier: “X” - 10.

 Submitting the thesis